-We support UNESCO in obtaining complete and accurate information about the situation of World Heritage sites.
-And we help local people to protect their sites and to derive an adequate benefit from them.
+With its network of over 150 groups worldwide, World Heritage Watch ensures that the world heritage is not sacrificed to political compromises and economic interests.
+We support UNESCO in getting complete and correct information about the situation of the sites.
+And we help local people to protect their sites and to benefit from them appropriately.